jashburn8020/docker-get-started/README.md

 - This new problem occurs because none of the repositories, including the above mirrors, contains `javax/xml/bind/jaxb-api/2.3.0-b161121.1438/jaxb-api-2.3.0-b161121.1438.pom`
 - A further [workaround](https://stackoverflow.com/a/72150668) involves adding `<dependencyManagement>` to [`pom.xml`](spring-petclinic/pom.xml) so that `jaxb-api 2.3.1` is used instead of the above problematic version
+  - `jaxb-api 2.3.1` can be downloaded from the "central" repository ([Maven Central Repository](https://mvnrepository.com/repos/central))

 ### Run your image as a container